Determining Your Instagram Ad Cost Per Click & Is It Worth It?

 You’re selling designer sunglasses.
 What’s the difference between this…

 Both show the product you’re selling.
 Both are nicely produced, high-resolution images.
-But only one gives you a glimpse into the lifestyle these sunglasses afford the person.
+But the only one that gives you a glimpse into the lifestyle these sunglasses afford the person.

 If you’re a local landscaper, you may think a shot of a beautifully manicured yard will be enough to earn clicks.
 After all, that’s what you’re selling.